jundalisay/spblist/content/en/research/descartes/passions/article-123.md

 This happens when they are less agitated or more abundant than usual.

-When those leaving the body are much less agitated than usual, although not necessarily more abundant, they still convert into water.
+When those leaving the body are much less agitated than usual.

+They still convert into water even if they are not necessarily more abundant.

 This causes cold sweats that sometimes arise from weakness when one is ill.

 Similarly, when they are much more abundant, provided they are not more agitated, they also convert into water, which causes sweat during exercise.

 However, the eyes do not sweat during exercise because during physical exertion, most of the spirits move towards the muscles used for movement, and less through the optic nerve towards the eyes.

 It is the same substance that composes blood while in veins or arteries, spirits when in the brain, nerves, or muscles, vapors when they exit in the form of air, and finally sweat or tears when they thicken into water on the surface of the body or eyes.